Tropical splenomegaly syndrome

-Tropical splenomegaly syndrome, also known as hyperreactive malarial splenomegaly, occurs due immunological overstimulation to repeated attacks of malarial infection over a long period of time.
-Condition is usually seen in malaria-endemic areas like Africa and Indian subcontinent.
-Tropical Splenomegaly Syndrome is characterized by massive splenomegaly, hepatomegaly, marked elevations in levels of serum IgM and anti-malarial antibodies.
+Tropical splenomegaly syndrome, also known as hyperreactive malarial splenomegaly, occurs due to immunological overstimulation by repeated attacks of malarial infection over a long period of time.
+The condition is usually seen in areas where malaria is endemic, such as Africa and the Indian subcontinent.
+Tropical splenomegaly syndrome is characterized by massive splenomegaly, hepatomegaly, and markedly elevated levels of serum IgM and anti-malarial antibodies.
 The spleen is massively enlarged.
 It shows dilated sinusoids lined with reticulum cells.
 There is a marked erythrophagocytosis and lymphocytic infiltration of the pulp.
 Peripheral smear for malarial parasite is usually negative.

-Condition may show features of hypersplenism in severe form like anemia and thrombocytopenia.
+The condition may show features of hypersplenism in severe forms, like anemia and thrombocytopenia.

-The treatment of tropical splenomegaly syndrome involve administration of antimalarial drug followed by prophylaxis for prolonged periods of time.
-This remove the add-on antigenic stimulus of repeated malarial infections and allow the reticuloendothelial system to return to normal.
+The treatment of tropical splenomegaly syndrome involves administration of an antimalarial drug followed by prophylaxis for prolonged periods of time.
+This removes the add-on antigenic stimulus of repeated malarial infections and allows the reticuloendothelial system to return to normal.